 "There's Unity in Immunity" is a statewide, collaborative public service awareness campaign to:

-Designed for all IHA members, the campaign will feature a member toolkit, digital assets, resources and other key messaging.
+Designed for all IHA members, the campaign features a member toolkit, digital assets, resources and other key messaging.
 IHA will lead a targeted social media campaign focused on the south and west sides of Chicago, rural Illinois, and other areas of the state.
 Contact us with any questions.

 Source: U.S. Census Bureau, Household Pulse Survey, Feb.
 17 – March 1